-A genetic algorithm provides an algorithmic framework for exploiting heuristics that simulates natural-evolution processes like selection and mutation.
+A genetic algorithm (GA) provides an algorithmic framework for exploiting heuristics that simulates naturalevolution processes like selection and mutation.
 It evolves candidate solutions to problems that have large solution spaces and are not amenable to exhaustive search or traditional optimization techniques.
-Genetic algorithms have been applied to a broad range of learning and optimization problems [18] since their inception by Holland [11].
+Genetic algorithms have been applied to a range of learning and optimization problems [21] since their inception by Holland [14].

 Typically, a genetic algorithm starts with a random population of encoded candidate solutions, called chromosomes.
-Through a recombination process and mutation operators, it evolves the population towards an optimal solution.
-Generating an optimal solution is not guaranteed and the challenge is thus to design a "genetic" process that maximizes the likelihood of generating such a solution.
+Through a recombination process and muta- tion operators, it evolves the population towards an optimal solution.
+Generating an optimal solution in finite time is not guaranteed and the challenge is thus to design a "genetic" process that maximizes the likelihood of generating such a solution.
 The first step is typically to evaluate the fitness of each candidate solution in the current population, and to select the fittest candidate solutions to act as parents of the next generation of candidate solutions.
-After being selected for reproduction, parents are recombined (using a crossover operator) and mutated (using a mutation operator) to generate offsprings (see Figure 1 for a description of these operators).
-The fittest parents and the new offsprings form a new population, from which the process is repeated to create new populations.
+After being selected for reproduction, parents are recombined (using a crossover operator) and mutated (using a mutation operator) to generate offspring (see Figure 1 for a description of these operators).
+The fittest parents and the new offspring form a new population, from which the process is repeated to create new populations.
 Figure 2 gives a standard genetic algorithm in pseudocode.